Meet

 Eugene Mlynczyk MW

 Eugene Mlynczyk is one of the Canadian wine industry’s most celebrated professionals.
-He has held the hard-earned Master of Wine qualification since 2015 and is a Diploma Instructor at the Independent Wine Education Guild, where he was Diploma Program Coordinator for five years.
+He has held the hard-earned Master of Wine qualification since 2015 and helps teach the WSET Diploma program at George Brown College in Toronto.

 He has won several prestigious awards, including the Robert Mondavi Winery award issued by the Institute of Masters of Wine.
-Eugene also heads up national sales at Principle Fine Wines, selling a global range of the finest wines across the country.
+Eugene is National Fine Wine Ambassador at Principle Fine Wines, selling a global range of the finest wines across the country.

 The next time you’re tasting wine with your friends, think about how the wine feels in your mouth texturally.
 Is it super crisp, is it mouth-filling or is it really soft and silky?